premmohan/ai-nlp-sentiment-analyzer/readme.md

-# 🐦 Twitter Sentiment Analysis using BERT
+# 🐦 Sentiment Analysis using BERT

 This project is a Twitter Sentiment Analysis web application built using **BERT (Bidirectional Encoder Representations from Transformers)** and deployed with **Streamlit**.